ggpwnkthx/shac/README.md

 ##### RAM

 More RAM is generally better, but the orginal testing environment had only 1GB.
+I designed this to be run on IOT devices, specifically the lowest end model PINE Rock64.

 #### Software Requirements